 (b) Inspection reporting.
 The United Nations Inspection Team will conduct periodic inspections.
 The reporting period will be decided between United Nations Headquarters and the mission.
 An inspection report i.e., verification report, is prepared by the United Nations Inspection Team after each inspection of a unit/contingent.
 The report describes the result of the inspection.
-The report is examined together with the unit and signed by the contingent representative;
+The report is examined together with the unit and signed by the contingent representative.
+Where a unit has to fully or partially redeploy within a mission area, the time of the next periodic inspection in the new location will be carried out on a date to be jointly determined by the mission and the unit authorities;21